Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Frenchtown Brewing Company

-Quench your thirst in an intimate beer tasting
+Quench your thirst with an intimate beer tasting at this local brewery.

 A man holding a beer flight in St. Thomas